chrcarrizosa/shinyseg/README.md

 al. (2020)](https://doi.org/10.1038/s41436-020-0920-4).
 It is based on:

-- **Baseline lifetime risk, mean and SD:** the lifetime risk, mean, and standard deviation of disease onset in phenocopies, i.e. non-carriers and heterozygous carriers in recessive inheritance.
+- **Baseline lifetime risk, mean and SD:** the lifetime risk, mean, and standard deviation of disease onset in non-carriers and heterozygous carriers in recessive inheritance.
-- **Hazard ratios:** the relative risks in homo-, hemi-, and heterozygous carriers in dominant inheritance, compared to phenocopies.
+- **Hazard ratios:** the relative risks in homo-, hemi-, and heterozygous carriers in dominant inheritance, compared to the baseline.
 They can be either constant or age-dependent and may also be specified through a **variant-associated lifetime risk**.

-For example, the following describes a constant relative risk model in which phenocopies have a lifetime risk of 0.01 (1%) with onset at 70±15 years of age, while hemizygous men and homozygous women have a lifetime risk of 0.75 (75%).
+For example, the following describes a constant relative risk model in which non-carrier men and heterozygous women have a lifetime risk (phenocopy rate) of 1% with onset at 70±15 years of age, while hemizygous men and homozygous women have a lifetime risk of 75%.

-                       neg/♀het              ♂het/hom       hazard
+                        neg/♀het               ♂het/hom
-      sex  phenotype       risk  mu  sigma       risk     ratio(s) both   affected       0.01  70     15       0.75       137.93
+      sex   phenotype       risk   mean   SD       risk      hazard ratio(s) both    affected       0.01     70   15       0.75               137.93

 To facilitate the specification, shinyseg can also optimize these parameters based on user-provided cumulative incidence data.